confluentinc/examples/microservices-orders/docs/index.rst

 Tutorial: Introduction to Streaming Application Development
 ===========================================================

-This self-paced tutorial provides exercises for developers to apply the basic principles of streaming applications:
+This self-paced tutorial provides exercises for developers to learn the basic principles of service-based architectures and streaming application development:

 - Exercise 1: Persist events
 - Exercise 2: Event-driven applications